hansonry/botwars/NODECLIENT.md

 The above code just spins around pawn 0 until it runs out of power

+## Turn Class public attributes

+* myPawns        - A list of pawns that you own
+* otherPawns     - A list of pawns that you dont own
+* myBuildings    - A list of buildings you own
+* otherBuildings - A list of buildings you dont own

 ## Turn Class functions

 * pawnRotateRight(pawnID)           - Turns the specified pawn right